 - Sprinkle coconut and pecans over the bottom of the baking pan.
 Set aside.

-- In a bowl, mix cake mix, vegetable oil, water, pumpkin brown sugar, pumpkin pie spice, cinnamon, all spice, vanilla extract and eggs together.
+In a bowl, mix cake mix, vegetable oil, water, pumpkin puree, brown sugar, pumpkin pie spice, cinnamon, all spice, vanilla extract and eggs together.
 Mix until well combined.
 Pour batter over the coconut and pecans.

 - In a separate bowl, whisk (by hand or with a mixer) cream cheese, melted butter, and powdered sugar together.
 Once combined, dollop spoonfuls of the mixture on top of the pumpkin cake batter.